david-hernandez/drupal8-oop/README.md

 * 13 - Using traits to reuse code
 * 14 - Using factories to generate objects
 * 15 - Late static binding and how it works with Drupal's dependency injection
+* 16 - Tips to help you on your journey